dfinity/gix-components/src/routes/(split)/components/tooltip/+page.md

   let overflowHidden = true;
   let showShowcase = true;
-  let tooltipText = "This button is disabled because of a long and complicated explanation.";
+  let tooltipText = "This button is disabled because of a long and complicated explanation that doesn't fit in the margin of this webpage.";

   const rerender = async () => {
     showShowcase = false;